dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 Do not use alpha adjustment as a way to hide parts or whole UIs.
 If any element is invisible but his state is still set to **active**, it will take part in rendering process and use computational resources.
 Make sure to disable such element for the period of inactivity.

 18. **Pull that scroll** </br>
 Use pooling approach for scroll views for cases like leaderboards or any long lists.
-This will ensure smooth loading, updating and behaviour o
+This will ensure smooth loading, updating and behaviour of element-heavy UI objects.
+For specific pulling techinques check this. [link](http://example.com).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5OTY1MDg5NCwtODcyODc5NTgwLC0zMD
+eyJoaXN0b3J5IjpbNTAyNzM2NDI5LC04NzI4Nzk1ODAsLTMwNz
-cyNDc0MTAsLTE5NTE1MjE1NzQsLTIwNjQzODk0MTMsLTg2MDM4
+I0NzQxMCwtMTk1MTUyMTU3NCwtMjA2NDM4OTQxMywtODYwMzgz
-MzI5MiwtMTkwMTM2ODUyLDEwMDk4Njg4MDAsLTYzNzE4MTExNi
+MjkyLC0xOTAxMzY4NTIsMTAwOTg2ODgwMCwtNjM3MTgxMTE2LD
-wyMDY1OTgzMDQyLC00NzM1NTkzMTUsMjQ1MTc2OTU2LDIwMjg1
+IwNjU5ODMwNDIsLTQ3MzU1OTMxNSwyNDUxNzY5NTYsMjAyODUx
-MTc4OTUsMjA1MjgwMzM2LC02NjQ0MDczNDcsMjAyNzUxMDMxOC
+Nzg5NSwyMDUyODAzMzYsLTY2NDQwNzM0NywyMDI3NTEwMzE4LD
-w4MTM0NzkwNTYsMjEyMzYwMzEyMywxMDQ1OTU3ODY5LC05ODE1
+gxMzQ3OTA1NiwyMTIzNjAzMTIzLDEwNDU5NTc4NjksLTk4MTU2
-NjMyNTJdfQ==
+MzI1Ml19
 -->